microsoft/AcademicContent/Labs/Azure Services/Blockchain on Azure (Rate My Professor)/Blockchain on Azure.md

 1. Click the image of the graduate in the upper-left corner of the page to return to the home page.
 Confirm that the comments you entered are reflected on the home page in the comment count and the star rating for the professor that you rated.

     > IMPORTANT: These changes might not show up on the home page for 30 seconds or more.
 If necessary, refresh the page every few seconds until the changes appear.
+The delay is due to the fact that the average [block time](https://en.wikipedia.org/wiki/Blockchain#Block_time) on an Ethereum network is around 17 seconds.
+For more information on block times and the logic behind them, see  [The Mystery Behind Block Time](https://medium.facilelogin.com/the-mystery-behind-block-time-63351e35603a) and [On Slow and Fast Block Times](https://blog.ethereum.org/2015/09/14/on-slow-and-fast-block-times/).

 1. Rate some of the other professors and confirm that the ratings "stick," despite the short delay between the time a rating is entered and the time it can be retrieved from the blockchain.